itsmohitnarayan/File-Compressor-in-rust/README.md

-# Gzip Compression Utility 📦
+# PROJECT -1 Gzip File Compression Utility 📦

 A simple command-line utility written in Rust for compressing files using Gzip compression.